-According to DCA LIHTC allocation/application lists and interviews with planning officials, one comparable age restricted community has been awarded Low Income Housing Tax Credits in the market area.
-Sweetwater Point was allocated four percent Low Income Housing Tax Credits in 2020 for a 96-unit age restricted community targeting households ages 55 and older.
-The community will be roughly two miles northwest of the site at the intersection of Douglas Boulevard and Stewart Parkway.
+According to DCA LIHTC allocation/application lists and interviews with planning officials, one comparable age restricted community has been awarded Low Income Housing Tax Credits in the market area:

+• Sweetwater Point was allocated four percent Low Income Housing Tax Credits in 2020 for a 96-unit age restricted community targeting households ages 55 and older.
+The community will be roughly four miles southwest of the site at the intersection of Douglas Boulevard and Stewart Parkway.
 Sweetwater Point will offer 55 one-bedroom units and 41 two-bedroom units among 30 percent AMI, 50 percent AMI, 60 percent AMI, and 70 percent AMI units.
 All 30 percent AMI units will have Project Based Rental Assistance (PBRA).
-The community's 50 percent, 60 percent AMI, and 70 percent AMI units will compete with the subject property units given similar age and income targeting; the 70 percent AMI units at this community will compete with the proposed market rate units given similar income targeting.
+The community's 60 percent AMI units will directly compete with the subject property's 60 percent AMI units given similar age and income targeting.